-- values identified in the Environmental Protection (Water) Policy; - sustainability, including both quality and quantity; and - physical integrity, fluvial processes and morphology of groundwater resources.
+- values identified in the EPP(Water) - sustainability, including both quality and quantity - physical integrity, fluvial processes and morphology of groundwater resources.

 This section is to assess potential impacts on water resource environmental values identified in the previous section.
-It will also define and describe the objectives and practical measures for protecting or enhancing water resource environmental values, to describe how nominated quantitative standards and indicators may be achieved, and how the achievement of the objectives will be monitored, audited and managed.
+It will also define and describe the objectives and practical measures for protecting or enhancing water resource environmental values, to describe how nominated quantitative standards and indicators may be achieved, and how achievement of the objectives will be monitored, audited and managed.